embedded-mas/ros-devs/examples/Benchmark/README.md

  source ./devel/setup.bash
 ```

-Following these steps, you should be able to add the time_listener node to your ROS package.
+Following these steps, you should to able to add the time_listener node to your ROS package.

 ## Running the example